SayedaShireen/Simple-pipeline/README.md

 # Simple-pipeline
-To verify if the docker agent configuration is working as expected
+my-first-pipeline: To verify if the docker agent configuration is working as expected
+multi-stage-multi-agent: